camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 ## Show + Hide Flow Nodes

 When looking at Flow Nodes and User Tasks per default you will see all Flow Nodes and User Tasks.
 Especially working with larger or more complex processes requires to focus on relevant information.
-With this release we add the possibility to hide certain flow nodes that are not relevant for your report.
+With this release we add the possibility to hide certain Flow Nodes that are not relevant for your report.

 Imagine a Hiring Process which can have different End Events (e.g. Candidate Hired or Rejected), then you might need to report the distribution of instances across the different outcomes of the process to upper management.
 You can now build a report that focuses on the Flow Nodes or User Tasks which you select:

-Within the Configuration Options Popover you will find a new Button which leads you to the selection overlay.
+Within the Configurations Options Popover you will find a new Button which leads you to the selection overlay.
 {{< figure src="flow-node-display-configuration.png" alt="Flow Node Display Configuration" >}}

-You can make your selection by just clicking on the relevant flow nodes.
+You can make your selection by just clicking on the relevant Flow Nodes.
 {{< figure src="flow-node-selection-overlay.png" alt="Flow Node Display Configuration Overlay" >}}

-The result is a Flow Node Report focusing on the flow nodes that are relevant for you - in our example the End Events of the Hiring Process.
+The result is a Flow Node Report focusing on the Flow Nodes that are relevant for you - in our example the End Events of the Hiring Process.
 {{< figure src="flow-node-report.png" alt="Flow Node Report" >}}

 # Group by End Date Reports